I live in Vienna in Austria. Vienna - or Wien as it is called in German - is the gorgeous capital of Austria.

 I opted for the latter as I found an excellent design done by Steve Bench.
 I used his basic design and modified it to my own needs.

-This album shows the Step by Step process that I went through when I was building my MAME arcade cabinet.
+This album shows the Step by Step process that I went through when I was building my arcade cabinet.